ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Evaluation of Sprint

-During this sprint, our focus was to get started on the frontend.
-This was because we wanted to have something to show our users as earlier as possible to obtain feedback and make changes and modifications based on their responses.
-The backlog of items implemented from the previous sprint, such as creating stakeholder stories and creating a paper prototype were crucial to make sure that we were adopting the agile framework, putting the end-user first and changing and refining the product according to their feedback.
+During this sprint, our focus was to get started on the front-end of the MEAN stack.
+This was because we wanted to have something to show our users as earlier as possible to obtain feedback which we could then use to influence changes and refinements of the product design.
+The backlog of items implemented from the previous sprint, such as creating stakeholder stories and a paper prototype were crucial to make sure that we were adopting the agile framework, putting the end-user first and adapting the product according to their feedback.
+We felt that this should always be at the forefront of all sprints, and we recognised that our product manager and sponsor proto-personas would as help inform our design and development process.